bhawanak0504/Tracker-OMI/README.md

 - **Powerful Cloud Infrastructure**: Ensures smooth real-time tracking and AI insights.
 - **Load Balancers**: Intelligent distribution for security and scalability.
 - **Global Reach**: Low latency for virtual consultations, no matter the location.
-- **One-Click Installers**: Easy setup for supplementary tools and systems.

 **Technologies Used**: